-- CREATE TABLE IF NOT EXISTS - creates a table, if it does not already exist.
-Since the EXTERNAL keyword is not used, this is an 'internal' table, which is stored in the Hive data warehouse and is managed completely by Hive
+- CREATE TABLE IF NOT EXISTS: Creates a table, if it does not already exist.
+Because the EXTERNAL keyword is not used, this is an internal table, which is stored in the Hive data warehouse and is managed completely by Hive.

 - INSERT OVERWRITE ...
-SELECT - selects rows from the log4jLogs table that contain [ERROR], then insert the data into the errorLogs table
+SELECT: Selects rows from the log4jLogs table that contains [ERROR], and then inserts the data into the errorLogs table.

-Unlike EXTERNAL tables, dropping an internal table will delete the underlying data as well.
+Unlike external tables, dropping an internal table also deletes the underlying data.

 Using Tez For Improved Performance

-Apache Tez is a framework that allows for data intensive applications like Hive to execute much more efficiently at scale.
-In the latest release of HDInsight, Hive now supports running on Tez.
-This is currently off by default and must be enabled.
-In future cluster versions, this will be set to be on by default.
-In order to take advantage of Tez, the following value must be set for a Hive query:
+Apache Tez is a framework that allows data intensive applications, such as Hive, to run much more efficiently at scale.
+In the latest release of HDInsight, Hive supports running on Tez.
+This is currently off by default and it must be enabled.
+To take advantage of Tez, the following value must be set for a Hive query:

-This can submitted on a per query basis by placing this at the beginning of your query.
-One can also set this to be on by default on a cluster by setting the configuration value at cluster creation time.
+This can be submitted on a per-query basis by placing it at the beginning of your query.
+You can also set this to be on by default on a cluster by setting the configuration value when you create the cluster.
 You can find more details in Provisioning HDInsight Clusters.

-The Hive on Tez design documents contain a number of details on the implementation choices and tuning configurations.
+The Hive on Tez design documents contain a number of details about the implementation choices and tuning configurations.

 Run the HiveQL job